-ISL Light uses standard SSL encryption.
+ISL Light uses industry standard SSL/TLS encryption.
 You can be sure that your session is private - it is encrypted point to point - from ISL Light Client to ISL Light.
 Also the Client has to allow each action - so remote user can not just take over your computer.
 You do not need to change anything in your Operating System settings.
 For additional information, please refer to the Security topic.

-The connection uses end-to-end SSL encryption.
+The connection uses end-to-end SSL/TLS encryption.
 After the session is established, the traffic still goes over the server, but the server cannot read the data (everything is encrypted end-to-end).
 For added security, you also have the option of Server license, so you can install the server yourself.

 If you do not filter outgoing connections, then you do not need to make any changes.
 However, if you do filter outgoing connections, please whitelist all connections to *.islonline.net, if your firewall allows DNS whitelisting.
 If you can only whitelist IP addresses, check the next question.

 Please refer to this link for an up-to-date list of our server IP addresses.
 However, please keep in mind that the list of our servers changes through time (new servers are added, old servers are decomissioned), so you should check the provided link every now and then and update your firewall appropriately.
 Instead, intermediary ISL Online forward proxy can be configured to minimize the list of rules and keep its maintenance at lowest.
 Check this link for more information.